LONG ARTICLE! 35 – 45 minute read:

 Switch to a sanding block with 40-grit sandpaper and run it lengthwise along the tail section without applying too much pressure.
 This is only to blend the contours and flat areas.
 Never scrub the sanding block in a single spot.
 And it helps to stand on the opposite side from the half of the blank you are working on.

 Once you are satisfied with how the bottom looks (don’t sand too much otherwise you’ll compromise the thickness of your board), it is time to shape the bottom rail bevel.
 For that, consult the radius measurements on your design according to the type of rail you have chosen.
-Mark the measurements on the rail with the help of a T-square, starting at the thickest point of the blank and tracing the desired radius from the nose until a point just before where the forward fins are supposed to sit.

 Applying light pressure on your Surform, cut the bevel from nose to tail, making sure it feathers out as it approaches the fins.